muthiyanbhushan/Caffe_Tutorial/README.md

 press ctrl + c to exit the script file

-It will download the dataset for class 1.
+It will download the image dataset for class 1 from the given url.

 delete the .sh file from the directory and store only the images in it.